Index of European Titles, Styles, Honours and Formal Appellations HIS HOLINESS His Holiness is the official style or manner of address

 only in the last centuries of the monarchy.
 Their children were rarely princes, but more usually counts or barons, depending on what was the original title of the Fürst.
 Next in rank is Graf or Count, which in modern times could be given primogeniture (inherited only by the eldest

-all the children of the new count.
+son), but was usually given to all the children of the new count.
 A very few houses also carry the title Burggraf which is approximately equivalent to Count.
 Baron follows, which is almost always called Freiherr in Germany, but given as Baron to the Germans of the Baltic regions.
-For many years it was in dispute whether Baron was equivalent to Freiherr (which was
+For many years

-wife of a Freiherr is a Freifrau, the daughter a Freiherrin.
+but this was settled in the last century in an affirmative manner.
+The wife of a Freiherr is a Freifrau, the daughter a Freiherrin.
 This last title is sometimes abbreviated Freiin.
-The wife of a Baron is a Baronin, the daughter a Baronesse.
-Another variant of this rank is called Edler Herr, or
+The wife of a Baron is a Baronin,

-zu Putlitz) a Frau (in this sense Lady) and not Ritterin.
-The last level is that of the untitled nobility, which nevertheless includes some titled families.
-Normally
+Lady) and not Ritterin.
+The last level is that of the untitled

-an untitled noble is addressed as Herr, in this context meaning Lord.
+as Herr, in this context meaning Lord.
+In

-addressed as Junker, a title still in usage in the Netherlands as Jonkheer.
-It is no longer normally used in Germany.
-In Bavaria and especially Austria, the hereditary title of Ritter (Knight) was given to families, but
+is no longer normally used in Germany.
+In Bavaria and especially Austria, the hereditary title of Ritter (Knight) was given to families, but they were still considered part of the untitled nobility.
+Much the same applies

-nobility.
-Much the same applies to the title of Edler,
+to the title of Edler, which is mainly northern

-which is mainly northern and central German.
-While the wife and daughters of an Edler were titled Edle, the wife of a Ritter was called
+of an Edler were titled Edle, the wife of a Ritter was called

 |